-1) Attach charging hoses, a service manifold and a vacuum pump to the system.
-Be sure to connect charging hoses to both high and low -side access valves.
+1) Attach service manifold hoses and a vacuum pump to the system.
+Be sure to connect charging hoses to both high and low-side access valves.

 The vacuum level and vacuum pump may be the same as those for current refrigerants.
 However, the rubber hose and gauge manifold to be used for evacuation and refrigerant charge should be exclusively for POE oils.